 DTSC conducted a Financial Records Review in June 2012.No violations were found.DTSC conducted a groundwater Operation and Maintenance Inspection in February 2012.No violations were found.

 2010 - In February 2010, DTSC and US EPA jointly inspected the facility.Both agencies looked at compliance with hazardous waste management requirements.US EPA evaluated compliance with the federal Toxic Substances Control Act (discussed in more detail below), which includes regulation of polychlorinated biphenyls (PCBs).DTSC cited the facility for failure to notify DTSC of spills, as noted above, and finalized an enforcement action on June 14, 2011, which included a $46,000 penalty.

 Significant violations cited by DTSC prior to 2003 were reviewed, including the 1988 landfill slope failure, and none were found to merit consideration for denial of the permit modification request.DTSC found that, while of concern, these violations do not represent a repeating or recurring pattern showing an unwillingness or inability to comply, nor that they pose a threat to public health or safety or the environment.

-Further details on DTSC inspections, and links to some inspection and enforcement documents can be found on DTSC's EnviroStor database at:
+Further details on DTSC inspections, and links to inspection and enforcement documents can be found on DTSC's EnviroStor database.